neon99999/GRT_Orb/README.md

-# The ORB — ESP32 sACN IRGB
+# The ORB v2 — ESP32 sACN IRGB

-## For the lighting op
+## For Lighting Operator

 ### Eos setup (Element or any Eos-family)